 - A few large pieces of scrap plywood

 - A handsaw (or circular saw if you have one).
-If you choose to purchase wood, stores will usually make larger cuts for you!
+If you choose to purchase wood, stores will usually make all the larger cuts for you!

 - A drill or screwdriver

-- 1/2″ or 1/4″ spade bit (if you want to make decorative holes in the roof and wall as I did)
+- 3/4-inch, 1-inch, or similarly-sized spade bit (like these) if you want to make decorative holes in the roof and wall as I did)

 - Sandpaper in a few different weights

-- A wet cloth or tack cloth for sanding cleanup
+- A wet cloth or tack cloth (like this) for sanding cleanup

 - Paint, stain or wood wax and or/polyurethane